boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 *Return*

-* `Open channels`: [List of Channel]
+* `Open channels`: [List of Payment Channel]

 *Errors*

 * `Unknown Session ID`

-#### 5. Subscribe To Payment Channel Requests
+#### 5. Subscribe To Channel Requests

-Subscribe to notifications on new incoming payment channel requests.
-A subscription id will be returned immediately and it will be included in the notification sent to the user on incoming payment channel requests.
+Subscribe to notifications on new incoming channel requests in the specified session.

-All pending notifications, not yet timed out will be delivered to the client.
+Only one subscription can be made at a time.
+Making a repeated subscription without canceling the previous one will return an error.

+The incoming channel requests received when there was no subscription will have been cached by the node.
+Once a new subscription is made, node will send these cached requests (if any), as individual notifications.
+It will then continue to send a notification for each new incoming channel request.

+Response to the notifications can be sent using the `Respond To Channel Request` API before the `timeout` expires.

+If the notification was received from a `Peer` that is not found in the contacts provider of the session, the request will be automatically rejected by the node.
+User will still receive a notification of this request with `Proposing Peer` field set to empty string and these notifications should not be responded to.
+If the user still responds to it, an `Unknown Proposal ID` error will be returned.

 *Parameters*